WorkTime – employee monitoring software

-According to 2007 “Electronic Monitoring & Surveillance Survey” from the American Management Association (AMA) and the ePolicy Institute, about 73% of employers in the US apply computer monitoring in the workplace.
+According to the 2007 “Electronic Monitoring & Surveillance Survey” from the American Management Association (AMA) and the ePolicy Institute, about 73% of employers in the U.S use computer monitoring in the workplace.
 This is a significant number.
-But what is the idea behind this?
-Why do employers do it?
+But what is the purpose behind this?
+Why are employers doing it?

 Read more about these core reasons in the article below.

-With over 20 years of experience in the field, we have done extensive research and here are the four main reasons prompting managers to monitor their workers:
+With over 20+ years of experience in the field, we have done extensive research and found that these are the four main reasons prompting businesses to monitor their workers:

-In 2016 the US Bureau of Labor indicated a decline in employee productivity.
+The US Bureau of Labor reported a decline in employee productivity in 2016.
 Why did this happen?
 The reason is pretty straightforward.
-When employees sleep on their duties, there’s a deadtime effect: they’re not just wasting the company’s time, they’re also wasting money.
+When employees sleep on their duties, there’s a deadtime effect: they’re not just wasting the company’s time.
+They’re also wasting money.

 “Low employee productivity can be harmful to a business.
-The impact might be so significant, it brings down a particular project or even the business and in the process ruining the business reputation and losing clients as a result.
+The impact might be so significant that it brings down a particular project or even ruin the business’s reputation and, as a result, lose customers.
 Creating a highly productive environment is important for both sides – the business and the employees.”
 NesterSoft Inc. CEO Kirill Nesterenko.

-The typical full-timer is paid for approximately 8-9 hours of work each day – but he or she is wasting between wasting between 60 to 290 minutes.
+The typical full-timer is paid for approximately 8-9 hours of work each day – but he or she is wasting between 60 to 290 minutes.

-Imagine how much money this is costing you, Let’s use a real-life case study:
+Imagine how much money this time waste could cost a business.
+Let’s use a real-life scenario:

 A case study conducted by WorkTime revealed how employees of a Dutch business travel club spent their work hours unsupervised.